Waterfront Park (Seattle)

 Waterfront Park is a public park on the Central Waterfront, Downtown, Seattle, Washington, USA.
 Designed by the Bumgardner Partnership and consultants, it was constructed on the site of the former Schwabacher Wharf (Pier 58).
 The original park closed in September 2020 after a failed inspection; the pier was completely removed by February 2021.
-A replacement park began construction in 2022 and is scheduled to open in 2025.
+A replacement park began construction in 2022, and the completed Waterfront Park officially opened on September 6, 2025.